stayyFrostyy/stayyFrostyy/README.md

 - 👀 I’m interested in Cloud Architecture and Full-Stack Development.

-- 🌱 I’m currently learning C++, node.js and AWS.
+- 🌱 I’m currently learning everything I can, but focussing on C++ and Python.

 ---